Ugberaese512/DSA-Data-Analysis-Capstone-Project/README.md

 #### Majority of products fell in the ₹200–₹500 range.
 Indicates Amazon’s customer base is price-sensitive and prefers mid-range pricing.

 ### 11. Relationship Between Rating and Discount
 ![11 rating vs discount](https://github.com/user-attachments/assets/c701bb1b-fed1-4e79-bbf7-320d9f86b8bc)
 #### No strong correlation was observed between discount percentage and product rating.
 This suggests discounting doesn’t necessarily influence how customers rate the product, quality matters more.

+### 12. Number of Products with Fewer Than 1,000 Reviews
+#### About 70–78% of products had under 1,000 reviews.
+Suggests most products are new, under-promoted, or lower in demand.

+### 13. Categories with Products Having the Highest Discounts
+#### Electronics, Home & Kitchen  and Computer & Accesories consistently had the steepest discounts.
+May reflect market saturation or an attempt to phase out stock.

+### 14. Top 5 Products Based on Rating × Number of Reviews
+##### 1. Amazon Basic Cable  2.
+Boat BassHead  3.
+Redmi 9A  4.
+Pigeon Polypropylene  5.
+San Disk CruzerBlade Flash
+#### The top 5 products had both high ratings and large review counts, creating a high combined score (rating score).
+These are Amazon's "golden products" — highly rated and trusted by large numbers of buyers.

+## 📌 Summary
+#### This analysis confirms the importance of pricing, discount strategy, and review management in driving success on Amazon.
+Sellers should focus on:

+#### Offering competitive discounts without compromising quality.

+#### Encouraging reviews to improve product visibility.

+#### Targeting high-revenue categories like Electronics and Tech Accessories.